severalnines/puppet/clustercontrol/README.md

 Default: 'galera'

 ####`ssh_port`
 Specify the SSH port used by ClusterControl to SSH into database hosts.
 All nodes in the cluster must use the same SSH port.
 Default: 22

 ####`datadir`
 Comma-separated list of database's data directory that should be monitored by ClusterControl.
-MySQL is equal to datadir while MongoBD is equal to dbpath.
+MySQL is equal to datadir while MongoDB is equal to dbpath.
 Example: '/var/lib/mysql,/var/lib/mysqlcluster'

+####`modulepath`
+Change this to the location of Puppet's module path.
+Default: '/etc/puppet/modules/clustercontrol'

 ###MySQL Specific Options

 Following options are used for supported MySQL-based cluster type particularly Galera Cluster, MySQL Replication or MySQL Cluster.

 ####`mysql_basedir`
 The location of MySQL base directory of monitored MySQL servers, equal to @@basedir.
 Default: '/usr'

 ####`mysql_server_addresses`
 Comma-separated list of MySQL servers' IP address that ClusterControl should monitor.
 For MySQL cluster, specify the MySQL API nodes list instead.
 Example: '12.12.12.12,13.13.13.13,14.14.14.14'

 ####`vendor`
 Database cluster provider (Galera Clusters only).
 Supported values: percona, mariadb or codership.
 Default: 'percona'

 ####`mysql_root_password`
 MySQL root password of your database cluster to be monitored by ClusterControl.
 Default: 'password'

 ####`galera_port`
 Galera cluster port of monitored cluster.
 Default: 4567

 ####`datanode_addresses`
 Comma-separated list of MySQL data nodes' IP address that ClusterControl should monitor (MySQL Cluster only).
 Example: '12.12.12.12,13.13.13.13,14.14.14.14'

 ####`mgmnode_addresses`
 Comma-separated list of MySQL data nodes' IP address that ClusterControl should monitor (MySQL Cluster only).
 Example: '12.12.12.12,13.13.13.13,14.14.14.14'

 ####`ndb_connectstring`
 NDB connection string used by MySQL Cluster (MySQL Cluster only).
 Example: '12.12.12.12:1186,13.13.13.13:1186'

 ####`ndb_binary`
 Type of NDB binary that used by the monitored MySQL Cluster, either ndbd or ndbmtd.
 Default: 'ndbd'

 ###MongoDB Specific Options